blackmutzi/alexa-avs-prototype/README.md

 * A Linux Distribution with PulseAudio Support.
 * Amazon Developer Account.
 * Follow the steps [here](https://github.com/alexa/alexa-avs-sample-app/wiki/Raspberry-Pi) to create a security profile.
-* From Security Profile, you need ProductID, ClientID, and ClientSecret.
 * And a WakeWordEngine Client from [here]( https://github.com/alexa/alexa-avs-sample-app/tree/master/samples/wakeWordAgent ).

 # download && build